TsvetelinaB/OrganicFoodShop-Storage/README.md

 ASP.NET Core project for educational purposes

 ## A web platform with basic storage features of an online organic store.
-Customer-related features (buying products, wishlists, etc.) will be developed as well.
+Customer-related features (buying products, wishlists, etc.) will be additionally developed.

 ### Roles and respective functions:
 >- Admin (seeded upon starting the app) – add, view, edit and delete products